aprilha3097/The-Gluten-Free-Blog/README.md

     * Sourced fonts required for site

 ### Testing
-You can view more in depth the testing required for this project in the following documentation: [Testing Document}()
+You can view more in depth the testing required for this project in the following documentation: [Testing Document](https://github.com/aprilha3097/The_Gluten_Free_Cookbook/blob/master/wireframes/testing/TestingDoc.png)

 ## Deployment